 "I woke up a while ago.
 You weren't here so I was cold…"

 "Oh.
-It wasn't too bad, was it?" she said in a soothing voice and focusing her attention immediately on Arael.
-Then her Mum walked over to her, and she gladly snuggled into the warm body.
+It wasn't too bad, was it?" she said in a soothing voice, worried.
+She then walked over to Arael, who gladly snuggled into the warm body.

 "Not really.
-I was just wondering where you were so I couldn't fall asleep."
+I was just wondering where you were so I couldn't fall asleep," Arael explained.